peterkuma/pst/README.md

 Separation between words, brackets, special characters such as `:` in the key of a key-value pair matters.

-8-bit ASCII-compatible character encoding assumed.
+8-bit ASCII-compatible character encoding is assumed.
 Strings can contain any binary data by using escape characters.
-Conversion from UTF-8 character encoding to Unicode is supported by the Python API.
+Conversion from UTF-8 character encoding to Unicode is supported by the Python PST API.

 PST is designed to be compatible with JSON, while also being suitable for command-line argument passing.
 For example, special characters which would